 - STV46.1 The returning officer is to divide the number of valid ballot documents by a number exceeding by one the number of Members to be elected. - STV46.2 The result, increased by one, of the division under rule STV46.1 (any fraction being disregarded) shall be the number of votes sufficient to secure the election of a candidate (in these rules referred to as "the quota").

-STV46.3 At any stage of the count a candidate whose total votes equals or exceeds the quota shall be deemed to be elected, except that any election where there is only one vacancy a candidate shall not be deemed to be elected until the procedure set out in rules STV47.1 to STV47.3 has been complied with.
+to be elected until the procedure set out in rules STV47.1 to STV47.3 has been complied with.

 STV47.
 Transfer of votes